perl-foundation-outreach/season-of-docs-ideas/README.md

   documentation.
 During season of docs one or several [Squashathon](https://github.com/perl6/doc/blob/master/writing-docs/SQUASHATHONS.md)s devoted to documentation will take place.
-The person would be expected to help organize them, as well as work and collaborate with them.
+The person(s) would be expected to help organize them, as well as work and collaborate with them.

+## Contact

+Contact JJ Merelo (jjmerelo at GMail) or use issues to propose new ideas or express your interest in participating as a writer.